AndyDentFree/SpriteKittenly/SKScribbles/README.md

 ## Varying Colors

-Using [Chris Goldsby's color sequence iterator](https://github.com/cgoldsby/Sequences) different colors are generated for subsequent strokes.
+Using [Chris Goldsby's color sequence iterator](https://github.com/cgoldsby/Sequences) different colors are generated for subsequent strokes (except on the Particle Crayon mode).

 This makes the different pattern of adding strokes really clear - when you turn this on and draw lots of different strokes in 2LineNodes, each ends up as a different color.